Subarachnoid hemorrhageHemorrhage - subarachnoid

 A strong family history of aneurysms may also increase your risk.

-The main symptom is a severe headache that starts suddenly and is often worse near the back of the head.
-Patients often describe it as the "worst headache ever" and unlike any other type of headache pain.
+The main symptom is a severe headache that starts suddenly (often called thunderclap headache).
+It is often worse near the back of the head.
+Many people often describe it as the "worst headache ever" and unlike any other type of headache pain.
 The headache may start after a popping or snapping feeling in the head.

 Other symptoms that may occur with this disease: